Systemic lupus erythematosus

 9. Hematological abnormalities

-• Hemolytic anemia with reticulocytosis.
+• Hemolytic anaemia with reticulocytosis.

-• Leucopenia <4,000/mm3.
+• Leucopenia <4'000/mm3.

-• Lymphopenia <1,500 mm3.
+• Lymphopenia <1'500 mm3.

-• Thrombocytopenia <100,000/mm3.
+• Thrombocytopenia <100'000/mm3.

-11. Increased ANAs
+11. ↑ ANAs

-1. With 4 (of 11) applicable criteria an SLE can be diagnosed (sensitivity: 96%, specificity: 96%)
+1. If 4 (of 11) criteria apply, SLE can be diagnosed (sensitivity: 96%, specificity: 96%)

 3. Serological parameters.

-• Circulating immune complexes: C3 reduced, C4 reduced
+• Circulating immune complexes: C3↓, C4↓

 • Cryoglobulins.